How to Use Turnitin

 Suggestions for Using Turnitin.com

-1. For fairness reasons, the Honor Council recommends that faculty using Turnitin.com should submit all students’ papers in a course instead of only problematic papers.
+- For fairness reasons, the Honor Council recommends that faculty using Turnitin should submit all students’ papers in a course instead of only problematic papers.

-2. An important part of Georgetown University’s agreement with iParadigm (Turnitin.com's parent company) is that the course syllabus for each course intending to utilize Turnitin.com must carry a notice to students substantially similar to the following:
+- An important part of Georgetown University’s agreement with Turnitin is that the syllabus for each course intending to use Turnitin should carry a notice to students substantially similar to the following:

-6. All papers submitted to Turnitin.com by Georgetown University and/or its instructors and students shall be retained in the Turnitin.com source database solely for the purpose of using such papers as source material to prevent plagiarism of such papers, except as expressly authorized by students and/or instructors.
-There is a provision in the agreement that will let the University “take down” any paper from the Turnitin.com database if so requested by a student or faculty member.
-However, removal of papers could decrease the usefulness of the database in the future.
+- All papers submitted to Turnitin by Georgetown University and/or its instructors and students shall be retained in the Turnitin.com source database solely for the purpose of using such papers as source material to prevent plagiarism of such papers, except as expressly authorized by students and/or instructors.
+The agreement will let the University “take down” any paper from the Turnitin.com database if so requested by a student or faculty member.
+Students and faculty need to provide the paper number(s) to EdTech for each paper that they want removed.
+Note that removal of papers could decrease the usefulness of the database in the future.

 - John Warner, “A Final Nail in the Coffin for Turnitin?”, Inside Higher Ed, September 18, 2019